ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

 ```

 ### Wrap Up
 That wraps up this article.
-We've shown how to build boilerplate code into base forms and how to implement viewer and editor Forms.
-We'll look in more detail at the list forms and how the viewr and editors are called in a separate article.
+We've shown how to build boilerplate code into base forms and how to implement viewer and editor forms.
+We'll look in more detail at the list forms and how the viewer and editors are called in a separate article.
 Some key points to note:
-1. The Blazor Server and Blazor WASM code is the same - it's in the common library.
+1. The Blazor Server and Blazor WASM code is the same.
 2. Almost all the functionality is implemented in library components.
 Most of the application code is Razor markup for the individual record fields.
 3. The Razor files contains controls, not HTML.
-4. Async functionality in used through.
+4. Async in used through.

+If you're reading this article well into the future, check the readme in the repository for the latest version of the article set.

 ## History